-Gene counts were then modeled using a series of negative binomial models from the R package DESeq2.[30]
-The full model included vape status (binary Y/N), recruitment center (3-level categorical), sex (binary M/F), age (continuous), and two normalization factors from the RUVr analysis, (continuous).
-To parse out the effects that vape status and recruitment center have on gene expression, three reduced models were also fit and compared using Likelihood Ratio Tests (LRTs) in DESeq2.

-For the reduced models (excluding either vape status, recruitment center, or both), the LRT examines if the additional covariates included in the full model and not the reduced model significantly explain the variance of the gene count (increase model fit).
-The main test of interest was to determine the genes where including vape status significantly increased model fit while adjusting for recruitment center.
-The others were included to investigate the presence of recruitment center bias in the data.
-To correct for multiple testing the Benjamini and Hochberg False Discovery Rate (FDR) calculation was used.
+Gene counts were then modeled using a series of negative binomial models from the R package DESeq2 to preform Likelihood Ratio Tests (LRT) [30].
+All models adjusted for sex, age, and the normalization factors.
+The main test of interest for each gene evaluated whether including vape status significantly increased model fit while also adjusting for recruitment center.
+The other resulting LRTs investigate the presence of recruitment center bias in the data.
+To correct for multiple testing the Benjamini and Hochberg False Discovery Rate (FDR) adjustment was used.
 Significance was then set at FDR < 0.05.
-In addition, we focused on genes with the largest differential expression effects, |Log2(fold change)| > 2.
+In addition, we focused on genes with an effect cutoff of |Log2(fold change)| > 2.

 Sensitivity analysis

-To check the robustness of our results, we conducted a sensitivity analysis by limiting the recruitment center to Pueblo (where 12/13 vapers were recruited).
-A LRT was fit to determine if vape status contributes significantly to gene expression differences with only the subjects from the Pueblo recruitment center while adjusting for age, sex, and the 2 normalization factors.
-FDR was used to correct for multiple testing and significance was set at FDR ≤ 0.05.
+To check the robustness of our results, we conducted a sensitivity analysis of only subjects from the Pueblo recruitment center (where 12/13 vapers were recruited).
+An LRT was fit to determine if vape status contributes significantly to gene expression differences with only the subjects from the Pueblo recruitment center while adjusting for age, sex, and the 2 normalization factors.
+FDR was used to correct for multiple testing and significance was set at FDR ≤ 0.05 and a magnitude of effect cutoff of |Log2(Fold-Change)| > 2.

-To assess the difference in the models, the results will focus on genes with relatively low variability.
-To achieve a stable subset, a cutoff value of |Log2(Fold-Change)| > 2 was be used.

 Enrichment analysis

 To identify differentially enriched biological pathways or ontologies, Gene Set Enrichment Analysis (GSEA) was conducted after obtaining differential gene expression results using the R package fGSEA ver.
 1.23.0.[31]
 To compare across the pathway or ontology data base genes were mapped to Entrez (NCBI) IDs.

-Ranks A filter for | log2(FC)|>2 was applied as in previous sensitivity analyses.
-Genes were ranked based on the sign of the log2 fold change times -log10 of the p-value from the LRT [32]
+Gene ranks were based on the direction of the FC times -log10 of the p-value from the LRT [32].

 Databases We implemented GSEA for Reactome, Gene Ontology (GO), and Koyoto Encyclopedia of Genes and Genomes (KEGG).
-Only pathways/ontologies with 2 or more unique Entrez genes were considered for GSEA.
+Only pathways or ontologies with 2 or more unique Entrez genes were considered for inclusion in GSEA.
 After the initial analysis, we determined statistically redundant pathways using the function collapsePathways from fGSEA.[33]
 Pathways or ontologies that are statistically independent from other significant pathways or ontologies are referred to as independent.
 All pathways were retrieved from Ensembl (ver.
 106) using biomaRt ver.
 2.53.2.[34, 35]

 DNA methylation analysis